Liyuna123/Gesture_Controlled_Robot/index.md

 ## Challenges

-### Powering Controller and body
+**Powering Controller and body:**
 The first challenge I faced was when first powering on the controller and body.
 The first batteries I was using were 1.2 V batteries, which I used 4 of.
 This totalled to 4.8 V, which was enough to power my motor driver and Arduino Uno, but not the HC-05.
 I isolated the issue by using a multimeter to measure how much power was given to the HC-05 when the Arduino Uno was plugged in to  my laptop, which powered on the HC-05.
 The multimeter showed around 6.5 volts, which was much more than the 4.8 that I was given.
 I decided to switch the batteries to 1.5 V AA batteries which totalled to 6V.
 While this wasn't as much power as my computer, it was still enough to allow the HC-05 to power on.

-### Pairing HC-05s
+**Pairing HC-05s:**
 The second challenge I faced was when pairing the two HC-05.
 This was my biggest challenge in the project so far, as it took me a while to figure out.
 The first issue I faced when sending AT commands.
 At first, it was unresponsive because the serial baud rate was less than it needed to be.
 I thought it was because the Arduino Uno prefered 5V, while the bluetooth module prefered 3.3V.
 I was going to use resistors, but I decided against it because it turned out to be unnecessary.
 I found out it was the baud rate that was the issue, and, after fixing that, I was able to send the AT commands.
 That was when I faced my second issue, which was the two modules not pairing together.
 The commands were correct, so I decided to redo my wiring to make sure it was correct.
 I found out that the RX and TX pins were swapped.
 This is important because the RX pin is responsible for recieving, while the TX pin is responsible for transmitting.
 Therefore, if both pins are transmitting, there will be an error.
 Fixing this solved the issue.

-### Re-Soldering wires
+**Re-Soldering wires:**
 The third challenge I faced was while working on pairing the two modules, the previously soldered wires connecting the Arduino Nano to the battery fell apart.
 I had to resolder this later in the project.

-### Uploading Code

-**Processor:**
+**Uploading Code:**
 The first issue with uploading was with the processor.
 I had set the processor on my laptop when uploading my code was the ATmega328P (Old Bootloader).
 After playing around with the settings, I found out that the processor for the Arduino Nano was suppposed to be set to ATmega328P.

-**RX and TX pins:**
 The second issue I faced while uploading the code was that code is uploaded to the 0 and 1 pins on the Arduino, which is otherwise known as the pins set to be TX and RX.
 Therefore, while uploading the code, I faced an issue.
 To solve it, I used the SoftwareSerial library and set my RX and TX pins to 2 and 3.

-### DC Motors
-**Only One Side working:**
+**DC Motors:**
 For a while, only one side was working.
 I used a multimeter and found that 0V were reaching the motors on that side.
 I fixed this by resoldering everything on that side.

-**Inconsistency:**
-I found that the inconsistency was because the motors had to be operated by the battery because of my connections.
+There was also an inconsistency, which I found was because the motors had to be operated by the battery because of my connections.

 ## Next Step